New upfront Scholarship Program

 The S-STEM Scholars Program is funded by the National Science Foundation and provides competitive scholarships to science and math students with financial need.
 Candidates must rank in the top 10% of their high school class (or if high school does not rank, have the equivalent of a 3.7 GPA on a 4.0 scale).
 Transfer candidates must have a 3.25 GPA.
 In addition, students must have a minimum math SAT score of 600 or minimum math ACT score of 26.
 Candidates should have completed four years of high school mathematics and three years of high school science.
 Candidates must demonstrate financial need as determined by the FAFSA.
 An additional writing sample must also be submitted for consideration.

-S-STEM Scholarship Application Deadline: May 15 for transfer students (for fall 2016).
+S-STEM Scholarship Application Deadline: December 1 for Spring 2017 transfer students and May 15 for Fall 2017 transfer students.

 Fine Arts Scholarships